bianshifeng/LightAct-UE4/README.md

 A set of functionalities enabling integration of Unreal Engine with [Lightact media server](https://lightact-systems.com).

 ## Installation
-**This plugin has been tested with Unreal Engine 4.19, 4.20 and 4.21 together with Visual Studio 2017.**
+**This plugin has been tested with Unreal Engine 4.19, 4.20, 4.21, 4.22 and 4.23 together with Visual Studio 2017.**

-### Step 1: Download the plugin
+### Step 1: Clone or Download the repository
+Clone the repository in the Plugins folder of your project.
-Download the ZIP archive and copy the plugin folder to the *Plugins* folder in your UE project folder.
+If you don't know what 'Clone' means, just download the ZIP archive and copy the folder to the *Plugins* folder in your UE project folder.
 For a more detailed help see [Installing UE plugins video tutorial](https://www.youtube.com/watch?v=85M2BB-Ct9g&list=PLcNPGta1d2XDcSsz8zcW0f2lPSawnW3mR&t=195s&index=2) or [Installing UE4 Plugins User Guide](https://support.lightact-systems.com/installing-ue4-plugins/).

 ### Step 2: Regenerate project files and build the plugin
 When you download the plugin files you need to *Regenerate Visual Studio project files*.
 You do that by right-clicking on the .uproject file.
 If you don't see this option, your UE project does not contain any code.